Community Partnerships

 NOVA Parks

-and Tinner Hill Heritage Foundation worked with the City of Falls Church and Fairfax County to create Tinner Hill Historic Park.
-Located at 106 Tinner Hill Road in Falls Church, VA, Tinner Hill Historic Park is the site of what was home to Joseph and Elizabeth Tinner, the couple who fought segregation laws after the borders of neighboring towns were redrawn, cutting directly through their thriving community.
+Tinner Hill Heritage Foundation worked with the City of Falls Church and Fairfax County to create Tinner Hill Historic Park located at 106 Tinner Hill Road in Falls Church, VA.
+The historic park is the site of what was home to Joseph and Elizabeth Tinner, the couple who fought segregation laws after the borders of neighboring towns were redrawn to cut directly through their thriving community.
 The Tinner’s actions led to the first rural branch of the NAACP.
-Visit the park’s picnic pavilion today and see the Zig Zag Monument, a sculpture that follows the original location of the segregation line.

 Fairfax County

-The National Park Services Heritage Preservation
+The National Park Service Heritage Preservation

 The City of Falls Church